T

 neighborhood

-Explore the historic Jewish quarter with its distinct architecture, including balconies and open courtyards.
-Visit the remarkable Danan Synagogue.
+Explore the historic Jewish quarter with its distinctive architecture, including balconies and houses with open courtyards.
+Visit the synagogue and the Jewish cemetery.

-• Observe the differences in building styles compared to the Muslim quarters.
+• Observe the different architectural styles compared to the Muslim quarters.

 3. Midday